Why is The Full Moon Called a ‘Blue Moon’ when it Isn’t Blue?

 Have you taken the time to look at that great big “Blue Moon” each evening rising in the eastern sky the past two days?
-Someone called it a “Blue Moon” yesterday, to which I questioned it being so.
 By definition a “Blue” moon is the term for a second full moon within one calendar month.
-With this current full moon occurring on August 21 and 22, I thought it quite odd that the second full moon would come this early in the month.
-So, I did some research on it.
+With the first full moon of this month occurring on July 1 and this one on the 31st, it qualifies as a “Blue” moon.

 The term Blue Moon was originally assigned to the third full moon in a four moon season (with season being winter, spring, summer, and fall), but after a mix up in “Sky & Telescope” Magazine in 1943, the term took on a different meaning.
 An article in the magazine incorrectly defined a blue moon as the second full moon in a single month, but that definition has stuck over time and the initial definition has faded from the memories of most.